Lonabean98/Machine-Learning-and-Statistics-Winter-22-23/README.md

 ## What to expect

-These notebook contain the notebooks for the exercises in the 3 topics, statistics, models and parameters.
+This repository contain the notebooks for the exercises in the 3 topics, statistics, models and parameters.

 ## References